United Kingdom by-election records: Candidates winning fewer than ten votes

-1 F. R. Lees, a Temperance Chartist, won no votes in the 1860 Ripon by-election, as his supporters mistakenly believed that he had withdrawn.

-2 Bevan put his occupation of "Systems Designer" in the description field of the nomination paper, which appeared on the ballot paper.
-He was an independent candidate.

 Smallest majorities

 All majorities of less than 1,000 since the Second World War.
 Bold entries indicate a new record.

-Still smaller majorities have been recorded since 1918.
-The majority in the 1921 Penrith and Cockermouth by-election, was only 31 votes, and in the 1924 Westminster Abbey by-election it was 43 votes, while at the 1928 Carmarthen by-election it was 47 votes.
-At the 1892 Cirencester by-election a majority of 3 for the Unionists was overturned on petition, where it was found that both candidates had an equal number of votes.
+Other very small majorities have been recorded since 1918.
+The majority in the 1921 Penrith and Cockermouth by-election was only 31 votes, and in the 1924 Westminster Abbey by-election, it was 43 votes, while at the 1928 Carmarthen by-election it was 47 votes.
+At the 1892 Cirencester by-election, a majority of 3 for the Unionists was overturned on petition, where it was found that both candidates had an equal number of votes.
 A fresh by-election was called, which was won by the Liberals.
 The 1830 Liverpool by-election saw a majority of 29 votes.

 Turnout

 Turnout is the percentage of registered electors who voted.